BackofenLab/Cherri/README.md

 #### Output
 At the end of the run the location of the result table is given.
-The final result table will have all coulms of the input table and the additional a prediction column, where you find the predicted class of each RRI (0 or 1).
+The final result table will have all columns of the input table and the additional a prediction column, where you find the predicted class of each RRI (0 or 1).

 Thought the program seveal output files are generated in the following structure: